 Some independent films work with a few thousand dollars.
 But others work with a few million.

-Yeah.
+A few million?
 That’s considered low.

 Even still, both of them are still considered independent films.
 But money is only one aspect that separates indie films from studio productions.